NeilNahar/Food-Market/README.md

 npx parcel index.html
 2. Open your browser and visit http://localhost:1234 to view the application.
 3. Browse food items, add them to the cart, adjust quantities, and place orders.

-# API Configuration
-The API endpoint is designated in a constant.js file.
-You can change it according to your requirements.

 # Testing
 This project uses Jest for unit testing.
 To run tests, execute the following command: